yhat/rodeo/README.md

 - [ ] Excel renderer
 - [x] update file tree on save
 - [ ] multiline execute jumps around
+    - [x] after highlight, things go nuts
+    - [ ] ability to "know" if command is done yet when going line by line
 - [ ] on drastic change to editor, some things aren't visible
 - [x] on restart session, run refreshVariables()
 - [x] default working directory in preferences
-- [ ] data tables look a little funky
 - [ ] console font size
 - [x] convert to LESS
 - [x] bug on open files